-Marvel Comics legend Stan Lee passed away in Nov.
-2018.
+Marvel Comics legend Stan Lee died in November 2018.
 The heroes of the MCU, both behind and in front of the camera, have all taken time to say their goodbyes and share stories of meeting him.
-But fans had to wait until the recent films, Captain Marvel and Avengers: Endgame to get their postmortem moments with Lee through his famed cameos.
-(Spoilers ahead for both movies.)
+But fans had to wait until Captain Marvel and Avengers: Endgame to get their postmortem moments with Lee through his famed cameos.

-A look back at some of Lee’s cameos
+A look back at some of Stan Lee’s cameos

 In Captain Marvel, Lee had a very meta moment: He played himself, riding a bus in Los Angeles while reading a script in the year 1995, and witnesses the titular hero fight a Skrull in transit.
 What’s most interesting is that he’s reading the script for Mallrats, which came out that year and featured a Lee cameo in which he also played himself.